datwinz/dotfiles/README.md

 ## Bugs

 After hibernating or suspending the laptop doesn't automatically connect to the wifi device again.
-So you have to restart NetworkManager with ```sudo sv restart NetworkManager``` and you may have to manually readd the device with ```nmcli device set wlp3s0 managed yes```.
+So you have to restart NetworkManager with ```sudo sv restart NetworkManager```.